 170 gm (1/2 cup) nutella

 1 tsp vanilla

 375 gm (2 1/2 cup) icing or confectioners sugar 100 gm (1/2 cup) cocoa powder

 2 to 4 tbsp milk

 In a large mixing bowl, put in the butter, vanilla and nutella and beat well with a hand mixer.
-Stir in the icing sugar and beat using as much milk to get a smooth icing.
+Stir in the icing sugar and cocoa powder and beat using as much milk to get a smooth icing.